neotoma/about/README.md

 # Asheville

-### In a Nutshell
+### Short Description

-Asheville is an open-source system intended to help individuals gain more ownership and power over the content they post online.
+Asheville is an open-source system intended to help individuals better posess and reuse the content they post online.

-### How so?
+### Long Description

 Asheville will work for users in three main ways:

-1. It will continually monitor the content that users post online (to applications such as social networks, publishing platforms, etc.) and copy it over to their cloud storage accounts, creating canonical, aggregate records of their online data for personal usage.
+1. It will continually monitor the content that users post or otherwise produce online (to applications such as social networks, publishing platforms, bank accounts, etc.) and copy it over to their cloud storage accounts, creating canonical, aggregate records of their online data for personal usage.
 This is called **Sync**.

 2. It will host a RESTful API layer on top of these cloud storage accounts that serves as a conduit for third-party applications to leverage users' records as their data models, reading and writing data as desired by users.
 This is called **Platform**.